Published on 8 February 2023

 It is never too early to start taking care of the knees – after all, doing so can help to prevent an early onset of joint-related concerns.

-In consultation with Dr Sharon Tan, Associate Consultant, Department of Orthopaedic Surgery, NUH.
+In consultation with Dr Sharon Tan, Consultant, Department of Orthopaedic Surgery, NUH.